atomizejs/atomizejs.github.com/index.markdown

 Indeed, I have written an
 [entire multi-player game - *bomberman*](https://github.com/atomizejs/atomize-examples/blob/master/bomberman/index.html)
 that has no server-side code at all beyond the AtomizeJS server.

+# Beyond plain transactions

+If a transaction allows you to safely modify global data, what about *waiting* for someone else to modify a value?
+If you can *wait* for someone else to modify a value then you can very easily implement the observer pattern, which, across global distributed data gets you broadcast and other general-purpose communication mechanisms, amongst other things.
+Well, AtomizeJS supports both the `retry` and `orElse` functions of STM, which gives you the ability to force a transaction to suspend and be restarted only when values which have been read as part of the transaction have been changed.

+AtomizeJS also supports nested transactions.

+On the server, a NodeJS server can also be a client to itself running the AtomizeJS server.
+This means that you can, when you need or want to, write server side JavaScript that also uses AtomizeJS to safely modify global state that is shared with clients.
+There no API changes at all.